 Here is the green colorway of the same necklace.
-It is the same size as the red colorway (15”long and 5/8” wide).
+It is the same size as the red colorway (15” long and 5/8” wide).
 Happily the seller’s photos do show the chain very well, which turns out to be the Mystery Jewelry Maker’s “fine flat mesh” (chain comparison photos appear in the Index) as well as the clasp, and I confirmed with her that the reverse side is plain.
-This supports the theory that the only designs with an enameled reverse were the ones where the background is a color rather than the brass or silvertone surface.
+This supports the theory that the only designs with a painted reverse were the ones where the background is a color rather than the brass or silvertone surface.
 For those items the chain may have first been ‘dipped’ or spray-painted and then the design was applied by hand over that layer.
-I now feel confident that (taking the clasp, mesh, and enamel paint colors into account) this necklace was indeed made by the MJM, and probably the red-over-silver one in my previous post as well, even though these two have more of a ‘shaded’ effect than any other MJM pieces found thus far.
-But what about the necklaces shown above that have the ribbed-center clasp?
-Where do they fit in?

-Because we don’t know the specific retail years of any of the Mystery Maker pieces other than the 1933-34 Chicago Worlds Fair items seen in The Mystery Maker Returns (and my mom’s necklace which was purchased between 1934 and 1936) it’s impossible to create a timeline of their ‘style evolution.’
+Because we don’t know the specific retail years of any of the Mystery Maker pieces other than the 1934 Chicago World’s Fair items (and my mom’s necklace which was purchased between 1934 and 1936) it’s impossible to create a timeline of their ‘style evolution.’
 Clearly they produced many designs over a yet-unknown span of seasons.
-Could these patterned mesh necklaces have been part of their earliest output as a newcomer to the market, using the ribbed box clasp and then after adding the watchband-style flat chain then added the coordinating smooth-center box clasp to their findings stock?
+Could these patterned mesh necklaces have been part of their earliest output as a newcomer to the market?
 Very possibly.
-Or these items could have been made by another company entirely, and the matching paint colors/combinations were simply a coincidence spawned by yearly fashion color trends.
+It’s also possible (though remote, given the apparent exclusivity of these two box clasp designs to the MJM) that these patterned necklaces could have been made by another company entirely, and the matching paint colors/combinations were simply a coincidence spurred by that year’s color trends.

 And just to thicken the plot even more, there exists a small sub-genre of these patterned mesh necklaces as well.
 They are easily identifiable as absolutely all being from the same design source and they also offer two brand new clues to the mystery.
-Those necklaces will be the subject of my next vintage jewelry post.
+Those necklaces make their debut in my next post.